- Do you feel constant fear, anxiety, and overwhelm?

 Spiritual/Religious Trauma

 Religious trauma is a type of relational trauma.
-It stems from growing up in an environment with rigid religious or spiritual beliefs.
+It stems from experiencing or living in an environment with rigid religious or spiritual beliefs.
 This can range from living in an extreme religious cult, an abusive religious setting, a fundamental group that was not aligned with your own core beliefs, or any other rigid and painful religious experience that left you feeling isolated, afraid, and lost.
 We work together to understand the effects of this type of trauma so you can forge ahead with a value and belief system more congruent with who you are.

 Begin Trauma Therapy in Texas Today!